Distribution Knowledge Embedding for Graph Pooling

 \section{Introduction}

-\IEEEPARstart{R}{emarkable} successes have been achieved recently by generalizing deep neural networks from grid-like data to graph-structured data, resulting in the rapid development of graph neural networks (GNNs)~\cite{yang2020factorizable,xu2018powerful,kipf2016semi}.
-GNNs are amenable to learn representations for each node in the graph and have established new performance records on node-level tasks like node classification~\cite{hao2021walking} and link prediction~\cite{cai2020multi}.
+} \IEEEPARstart{R}{emarkable} successes have been achieved recently by generalizing deep neural networks from grid-like data to graph-structure data, resulting in the rapid development of graph neural networks (GNNs)~\cite{yang2020factorizable,kipf2016semi,xu2018powerful}.
+GNNs are amenable to learning representations for each instance in the graph and have established new performance records on instance-level tasks like node classification~\cite{hao2021walking} and link prediction~\cite{cai2020multi}.
 However, when it comes to graph-level tasks, the capacity of GNNs for graph-level representations is challenged by two peculiarities of graphs.
 First, there is no fixed ordering relationship among graph nodes, which requires that the graph pooling operation should be invariant to the node order.
-Second, the number of nodes in different graphs is inconsistent, while a common requirement for most machine learning methods is that the input sample representation should be in the same size.
+Second, the number of nodes in different graphs is inconsistent, while a common requirement for most machine learning methods is that the input sample representation should be the same size.

-Graph pooling is required to extract the powerful graph-level representations for the sake of graph-level task predictions.
-Existing graph pooling methods can be broadly categorized into two schools, \textit{hierarchical} graph pooling~\cite{yang2020hierarchical,ying2018hierarchical,zhang2019hierarchical,gao2021topology} and \textit{flat} graph pooling~\cite{xu2018powerful,duvenaud2015convolutional,defferrard2016convolutional,wang2020second}.
+Graph pooling is required to extract the powerful graph-level representations for the task of graph-level predictions.
+Existing graph pooling methods can be broadly categorized into two schools, \textit{hierarchical} graph pooling~\cite{ying2018hierarchical,BianchiGA20,ning2021HAP,yang2020hierarchical} and \textit{flat} graph pooling~\cite{duvenaud2015convolutional,defferrard2016convolutional,wang2020second}.
 Hierarchical graph pooling iteratively operates on coarser and coarser representations of a graph, which involves large network modifications and can hardly be applied to off-the-shelf GNNs.
-Flat graph pooling, on the other hand, first generates embeddings for all the nodes in the graph and then globally pool all these node embeddings together, ignoring the non-Euclidean geometry information of graphs.
-Both pooling methods suffer from massive information missing, which hampers settlement of graph-level tasks.
+Flat graph pooling, on the other hand, first generates embeddings for all the nodes in the graph and then globally pools all these node embeddings in one step, ignoring the non-Euclidean geometry information of graphs.
+Both pooling methods suffer from severe information missing, which hampers the settlement of graph-level tasks.